doctor-smith/evoleq/ReadMe.md

 Think of your applications being designed in a really composable way

-# The Core
+## The Core

-The functional heart of the library
+The functional heart of the library consists of just one powerful function (and a variation for suspended flows).
+### The main function
 ```kotlin
 package org.drx.evoleq